mbayo97/Image-Manipulation-App/README.md

  Programmed the functionality to stretch the image horizontally, shrink vertically, negate color, apply a color filter, and invert the image

- Created image consisting of random pixels by using a method to randomly place many rectangles in the image
+ Creates new image consisting of random pixels by using a method to randomly place many rectangles in the image